Motorcycle Accidents And How Lawyers Can Help

 When To File a Legal Claim

-Immediately after an accident, you generally must deal with the insurance companies.
+Immediately after a motorcycle accident, you generally must deal with the insurance companies.
 As a motorcyclist, you won’t necessarily have PIP or medical expenses coverage.
 You may hear quickly from the other party’s insurance representative if it is clear they are primarily at fault.

 The representative may offer you a low-ball, quick settlement, hoping you’ll take the bait and alleviate their financial responsibilities.
-You may want to talk to an attorney before you speak to the insurance companies.
+You may want to talk to a motorcycle accident attorney before you speak to the insurance companies.
 They may attempt to get you to say something that they can use against you.

 If you don’t accept their low-ball offer, or if they attempt to deny your claim, you could be in for a lengthy fight.
 They may try to drag out your insurance claim pursuit to wear you out or cause you to miss your opportunity to file a lawsuit.
 Every state sets hard deadlines on how long you have to file a lawsuit, known as the statute of limitations.
 In Utah, the statute of limitations for a personal injury legal claim is four years from the accident.
 If you miss that deadline, you generally have no other recourse.